Psalm 34 – Praise from the Cave

 Seek peace and pursue it.

 a.
-Come, you children, listen to me: Following David’s deliverance through feigned madness among the Philistines, many who were in distress, in debt, or in discontent gathered to him at Adullam cave (1 Samuel 22:1-2).
+Come, you children, listen to me: Following David’s deliverance from feigned madness among the Philistines, many who were in distress, in debt, or in discontent gathered to him at the cave at Adullam (1 Samuel 22:1-2).
 It’s reasonable to think that David taught these men his own recent lessons of faith, including the fear of the LORD.

 i.
 As David describes the fear of the LORD, it is rooted in action, not religious feelings.
 “David is saying that the fear of the Lord is doing right, that is, that it involves obedience.”
 (Boice)

 b.
 Who is the man who desires life: David taught his unusual group of followers what one must do to see God’s blessing on his life – to live in the fear of the LORD.

 · Keep your tongue from evil: David taught his men – rough as they were – that they should not speak evil.